brunomsantiago/mip_python/readme.md

 To find the label_id you can inspect the office document custom properties or use other PowerShell called [Get-AIPFileStatus](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/get-aipfilestatus?view=azureipps), which several properties including `MainLabelId` and a `SubLabelId`.

-The code snippet below ([mip_powershell.py](https://github.com/brunomsantiago/mip_python/blob/main/mip_powershell.py)) demonstrates two functions, one to apply the sensitivity label to file and other to find the label_id.
+The code snippet below ([mip_powershell.py](https://github.com/brunomsantiago/mip_python/blob/main/mip_powershell.py)) demonstrates two Python functions, one to  find the `label_id` and other apply the sensitivity label to file to.

 ```Python